What are the Different Types of Veterinarians and What Do They Do?

 Companion-animal veterinarians

-Companion-animal veterinarians are among the most recognized types of veterinarians, as they provide care for household pets like dogs, cats, birds and rabbits.
+Companion-animal vets are among the most recognized types of veterinarians, as they provide care for household pets like dogs, cats, birds and rabbits.
 Their services include vaccinations, wellness exams, diagnostic testing, and minor and major surgical procedures.
-These professionals play a vital role in fostering the human-animal bond, which has proven benefits for mental and emotional well-being.
+These professionals play a vital role in supporting the human-animal bond, which has proven benefits for mental and emotional well-being.

 In addition to medical treatment, companion-animal vets educate pet owners about proper nutrition, preventive care and behavioral issues.
 Their work not only supports the health of pets but also enhances the quality of life for their owners by helping them maintain a healthy, happy companion.